ch4ru/ch4ru/README.md

 My GitHub showcases my growth from exploratory projects to production-ready AI pipelines, and I’m eager to contribute to internships or collaborations in AI/ML, MLOps, or agentic workflows.

-## 🚀 My Journey

-2023: Began with web development, building responsive websites with HTML, CSS, and JavaScript.
-Discovered AI/ML and was hooked by its potential to solve real-world problems creatively.

-2024: Dove into classical ML, starting with a digit classifier using Artificial Neural Networks (ANNs).
-Explored TensorFlow and scikit-learn to tackle data-driven challenges.

-2025: Transitioned to deep learning and recommendation systems, creating an eCommerce product recommendation engine.
-Embraced transformers with projects like fake news detection and fine-tuning LLaMA 2.

-2025 (Now): Focused on MLOps and agentic AI, building scalable AI pipelines with AWS, CI/CD, and cloud orchestration.
-Exploring autonomous AI systems that reason, plan, and act to solve complex problems.

 ## 🔍 Current Focus